Jenny0ly/Multi-agentApp/README.md

 # Multi-agentApp
-multi agent app in Matlab
-Matlab App for multiple quads carrying a common payload.
+multi agent app in Matlab for multiple quads carrying a common payload.
 Open multiRobot.mlapp to run App.